Frequently Asked Questions

 It depends on a variety of factors.
 If you are already an established company and have received some investment you may want to start with a small equity pool (1-5%) with the possibility to easily increase in the future.

 If you have a reasonable amount of cash to pay team members you can choose a middle range size equity pool (5-10%).
 This is a balance between paying your team in cash and incentivizing them with equity.

 A large equity pool of (10-20%) is suggested for startups or companies waiting on their first investment.
 This is when the company does not have a lot of cash to pay team members.
 Workers will receive more equity than cash.

 How does time-based and task-based equity compensation work?

 The equity compensation each team member will receive is based upon performance milestones that can be based on time spent or tasks performed.
-The amount of equity points are decided by the CEO or administrator, and are reflected in the amount of equity pool points availible in each pool.
+The amount of equity points are decided by the CEO or administrator, and are reflected in the amount of equity pool points available in each pool.

 The terms of equity compensation earned are stated in the legal documents for each worker.
 By entering time or recording tasks performed into Upstock, the worker's equity distribution will be calculated automatically and is shown on the worker's dashboard.

 Does Upstock have a real time tracker built in?